pumpbumpdump/Coffee-Shop-Data-Analysis/README.md

 - Loyalty Card: Indicates whether the customer has a loyalty card (Yes/No).

 **Insights**
 - In recent years (2021-2022), sales from all type of coffee beans has dropped.
-Investigate whether there are issues with the quality of product or there's a new competitor in the market.
 - United States contributed to most of the sales (79%) compared to the United Kingdom and Ireland.

 **Recommendations**